pretorh/lfs-notes/steps/5-0-temp-system.md

 ## The Easy Stuff

-All of these are just need to have the `prefix` set in configuration:
+All of these just need to have the `prefix` set in configuration:

 ```
 ./configure --prefix=/tools